 The Monrovia Historical Museum occupies the building that once housed the city's Municipal Swimming Pool.
 The Plunge, built in 1925, is designated as a Historic Landmark by the City of Monrovia.
 The former locker areas and dressing rooms now comprise our two exhibit wings, covering more than 8000 square feet.

-The Historic Monrovia Wing, which introduces the guest to the Monroe Family and the town they helped establish, includes the famous Pottenger Sanatorium that helped the medical world find cures for breathing disorders, and a Pacific Electric trolley system exhibit.
-Also included in this wing are faithful reconstructions of a turn-of-the-last-century kitchen and parlor, a 1907 classroom tribute to Monrovia's early grade schools, and an interactive police department exhibit that the kids always enjoy.
+The Historic Monrovia Wing introduces the guest to the Monroe Family and the town they helped establish, including the famous Pottenger Sanatorium that researched cures for breathing disorders, and a Pacific Electric Red Car exhibit.
+Also included in this wing are faithful reconstructions of a turn-of-the-20th-century kitchen and parlor, a 1907 classroom tribute to Monrovia's early grade schools, and an interactive police department exhibit.

 The Historic Collections Wing includes a fascinating Natural History section that showcases interesting and unusual creatures and oddities seldom seen in public displays.
-There is also a great display of the telephone technology of the past century, and an exhibit dedicated to Monrovia's service men and women, and much more.
+There is also a great collection of the telephones and cameras of the past century, and an exhibit dedicated to Monrovia's service men and women, and much more.
 Docent-led tours are available.